 “We designed File History with two objectives in mind; 1) offer best possible protection of user personal files and 2) offer ease, simplicity and peace of mind,” a Microsoft representative said.

 But the real challenge to Apple won’t come with Windows 8.
-Instead, it will take the shape of a Microsoft-built tablet computer capable of challenging Apple’s popular iPad.
+Instead, it will take the shape of wondering what is the best tablet, since the Microsoft-built tablet computer is capable of challenging Apple’s popular iPad.

 Called Surface, the device will run Windows 8 and should offer plenty of integration with Windows PCs.
 It will also feature a unique keyboard cover design that has so far wowed critics of all sorts.